nicoalba/python-script-docs/README.md

 # API endpoint lister

-Work in progress: Simple API endpoint script that reads a YAML file and writes the endpoints to a Markdown file.
+Work in progress: Simple Python script that reads a YAML file and writes the API endpoints to a Markdown file.

 ## Use the script